 Tumblr is one of those websites that I tried to avoid at all costs during the school year.
 I could get sucked into scrolling through my feed for hours, reblogging cute puppies and adventurous shots of places I’ll probably never visit, until it’s suddenly midnight and I haven’t started studying.
 So, how in the world does the word “studyblr” (study + Tumblr) make any sense??

 Note: This post contains affiliate links.
 You can read my disclosure by clicking here.

-I learned about studyblr’s a few weeks ago, and if you haven’t heard of them before, they’re part of a huge community of Tumblr users who post about all things studying, from notes and desk spaces to study techniques and highlighter suggestions.
+I learned about studyblr’s a while ago, and if you haven’t heard of them before, they’re part of a huge community of Tumblr users who post about all things studying, from notes and desk spaces to study techniques and highlighter suggestions.
 Just google “studyblr” and check out a few of the top blogs, and you’ll understand exactly what I mean.
 After scrolling through a few blogs, I became strangely motivated to get off Tumblr…and study.
 What??
 So naturally, I created my own studyblr that night (I also have a personal Tumblr if you’re into that).

-I’ve had my studyblr going for about two weeks now, and here are some huge benefits I’ve noticed in having one:
+I’ve had my studyblr going for about a year now, and here are some huge benefits I’ve noticed in having one:

 - Every day I’m reading posts from real people who are going through the same struggles as me: feeling stressed out about a test, getting piled with homework, staying up till 3am finishing a project, etc. and there’s something nice about having a community that totally understands you!